gtshen173/DSTS_Final_Project/readme.md

 **To run only models in AWS Sage Maker**

 - 1. Start a lab.
 - 2. Create a notebook instance and name it "oncloudproject".
 - 3. Open Jupyter Lab and upload this notebook into it.
 - 4. upload the two combined CVS files (combined_csv_v1.csv and combined_csv_v2.csv), which you created in Part A of this project.

-- Open the file oncloud.ipynb file and execute the cells in sequence to run the code.
+- 5. Open the file oncloud.ipynb file and execute the cells in sequence to run the code.

-## Predictive Model Used
+### Model Used

 - On Permise
     Logistic Regression